rhenriquez28/psn-viewer/README.md

-# PSN Viewer - A mini PSN Profiles made with the T3-Stack
+# PSN Viewer - A mini [PSNProfiles](https://psnprofiles.com/) made with the T3-Stack

 # Features